Ningning-HOU/homepage/_pages/about.md

 ------
 Low Power Wide Area Networks(LPWANs), Artificial Intelligence of Things (AIoT), Wireless Computing and Networking, and Wireless Security. <br/>

-Also interested in collaborations and discussions on ISAC, Space-air-ground Integrated Networks, LLMs+CPS, Drones and Robotics.
+Also interested in collaborations and discussions on **LLMs+CPS, Drones and Robotics, and Embodied AI**.
 Please drop me an email if you are interested in working together.

 Conference papers